GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+> ### I’ll use dirty tricks for two reasons.
+One is, if it’s really going to give me a performance improvement.
+Or sometimes just for pure pleasure.
+In any case, I document it; I don’t just put it in there.
 >
-> ~ *Danny Hillis*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts